makersacademy/chitter-challenge/README.md

 * The app is deployed [here](https://cheeter-challenge-sergio.herokuapp.com)
-* Or you can fork this repository and follow the instructions:
+* If you want to run it locally, fork this repository and follow the instructions:

 ```sh
 git clone https://github.com/tigretoncio/chitter-challenge